Seed Starting 101: How to Sow Seeds Indoors

 After reading the instructions on what depth your seeds like to be planted, use your finger or the end of a similar small object to create a little hole (or maybe only a slight indentation) in the top of the soil.
 Then pop those seeds in!
 Lightly pinch the soil around the seeds to cover them to the desired depth, but do not pack down the soil over them – unless the instructions say so directly!
 For example, some flowers are surface-sown and tell you to press them into the top of the soil.

 Step 6: Water

 Your soil is already damp, right?
 So we don’t need to go crazy here.
 However, it is really important that the seeds and their soil don’t dry out during germination.
 Especially the upper portion of soil where the seeds are hangin’ out.
-We usually like to give them a light misting over the top of the soil with a spray bottle or gentle trigger mister.
+We give them a light misting over the top of the soil with a spray bottle or our favorite gentle trigger mister.
 Avoid using a watering can, as the strong stream of water can disturb the soil and seeds.
 It is also easier to accidentally over-water using a watering can.

 Step 7: Cover the seedling trays

 It is best to cover the trays up until they’ve sprouted.
 This helps prevents the soil and seeds from drying out, and also helps keep warmth in.
 We use these heavy-duty humidity domes.
 In a pinch you could also use plastic wrap with a couple holes poked in it, or, any extra black bottom trays you may have turned upside down on top.
 The seeds do not need light and can germinate in dark conditions, but be sure to check frequently and take off any non-transparent lids as soon as they sprout!
 Without good light right away, they’ll immediately start to get leggy.